Rules & Regulations

 Conduct in all Pierce County public parks and facilities is subject to all the general police regulations of Pierce County as well as County Parks Code 14.08.
 It is important to be on-site early with your permit in hand.
 If you have questions, please call (253) 798-4177 or submit an email.

-Parking fees are charged at Lake Tapps and Spanaway Park and are collected upon entering the park.
+Parking fees are charged at North Lake Tapps Park and Spanaway Park and are collected upon entering the park.

 It is unlawful to possess or drink alcohol in any Pierce County park site.